-- Draft a complete Landmark Nomination form to show how the property meets the requirements for Landmark designation in the City's Municipal Code Chapter 14, Article II.
+- Draft a complete Landmark Nomination form (contact Staff at firstname.lastname@example.org for nomination and owner consent forms) to show how the property meets the requirements for Landmark designation in the City's Municipal Code Chapter 14, Article II.
 City staff can help you put this nomination together.

 - Submit the completed form along with necessary photographs and the owner consent form to Historic Preservation Services at email@example.com.

-- Staff will finalize the nomination and schedule it for review by the Landmark Preservation Commission (LPC) at their next available meeting.
+- Staff will finalize the nomination and schedule it for review by the Historic Preservation Commission (HPC) at their next available meeting.

-- If the LPC agrees that the property is eligible, they will pass a resolution recommending it to City Council for designation.
+- If the HPC agrees that the property is eligible, they will pass a resolution recommending it to City Council for designation.

 - Staff will schedule the nomination for review at the next available City Council meeting for final approval via ordinance.

 If you have questions about the process, or how to research your property, please contact City staff for assistance.

 Colorado State Register of Historic Properties is a listing of the state's significant cultural resources worthy of preservation for the future education and enjoyment of Colorado's residents and visitors.
 The Colorado State Register program is administered by the Office of Archaeology and Historic Preservation within the.
 The Society maintains an official list of all properties included in the Colorado State Register.
 Click here for a list of Fort Collins properties listed in the State Register.